List of Mermaid Melody Pichi Pichi Pitch characters: Main characters

-Hanon is the Mermaid Princess of the South Atlantic Ocean and keeper of the aquamarine (水色 mizu-iro "water-color") pearl.
+Hanon is the Mermaid Princess of the South Atlantic Ocean and keeper of the blue pearl (aquamarine mainly).
 She is Lucia's best friend, but fights with her like any teenage girl.
 Unlike Lucia, Hanon goes up to land to escape water creatures.
 She is perky and flirtatious and a bit more worldly than Lucia, although she tends to be lazy when it comes to cleaning.
 This worldliness is evidenced by many of her actions—especially by her romantic pursuit of her music teacher, Tarō Mitsuki.
 In the Pure season, she develops an interest in a boy, Nagisa.
-Her idol form is Aqua Pearl Voice, although the first time that it is named in the manga, she is erroneously called Blue Pearl Voice.
+Her idol form is Aqua or Blue Pearl Voice.